emilwidlund/framer-form/README.md

 ```

 #### Model
 A Model is a component that imports your 3D-model of choice.
 It applies associated materials, animation clips and other model-related concepts.
 As you can see below, the syntax is very familiar to other Framer classes.
-The code below imports an FBX-model with the name `bike.fbx`, applies the properties and returns the model in the onLoad-callback.
+The code below imports an FBX-model with the name `bike.fbx`, applies the properties to the model and returns the model in the onLoad-callback.
 As soon as it is imported, we give the scene an animationLoop-function that will be called 60 times a second.
 In this specific function below, we tell the model to rotate around its Y-axis by .1 degrees each iteration.

 ```
 new Model